moby/moby/docs/sources/reference/commandline/cli.rst

       -a, --author="": Author (eg. "John Hannibal Smith <hannibal@a-team.com>" --run="": Configuration changes to be applied when the image is launched with `docker run`.
                (ex: --run='{"Cmd": ["cat", "/world"], "PortSpecs": ["22"]}')
+      --no-merge=false: Disable the automatic merge from the parent.
+Only the values from --run will be applied

 .. _cli_commit_examples: